 - Pour melted butter over bread and down sides of pan.

 - Bake until golden brown around the edges and cooked in the center, 40 to 45 minutes (it may take 5 to 10 minutes longer if the bake was still very cold when it went into the oven).

 - Let bagel bake cool in pan for 10 minutes while making glaze.

-- Using a standing mixer fitted with the whisk attachment or hand mixer, beat together softened cream cheese and powdered sugar (start on low and slowly increase speed).
-When fully combined, start slowly adding milk a little at a time until the glaze is smooth and pourable.
+- Using a standing mixer fitted with the whisk attachment or hand mixer, beat the softened cream cheese until very smooth, 2 to 3 minutes on high.
+Add the powdered sugar (start on low and slowly increase speed) and mix until fully combined.
+Add in the milk a little at a time until the glaze is smooth and pourable.
 (You may not need all of the milk.)

 - Turn bagel bake out on a serving platter.
 Drizzle glaze over top.
 Slice and serve warm.